daraghbyrne/iotworkshop2019/step6/README.md

-# Step 6: Ambient Weather
+# Step 6: Ambient Bitcoin

 All the pieces are in place.
 We just need to bring them together...